 For anyone in the city who may be a victim of domestic abuse and violence, coronavirus can bring frightening and lonely times.

-The Safe to Talk helpline is available Monday to Friday 8.30am - 5.30pm and Saturday to Sunday, 10am - 1pm.
+If you have been subjected to abuse, or feel you may be at risk, or have a friend or family member, who is being subjected to (or at risk of) abuse the Safe to Talk helpline is available Monday to Friday 8.30am - 5.30pm and Saturday to Sunday, 10am - 1pm.
 For support call 0800 111 4998.

-The Coventry Rape and Sexual Assault Centre (CRASAC) work with women, men and children from five years old who have been raped or abused at any time in their lives.
+The Coventry Rape and Sexual Assault Centre (CRASAC) works with women, men and children from five years old who have been raped or abused at any time in their lives.
 They aim to address the trauma and injustice of sexual violence and abuse through the provision of specialist services and to promote the needs and voices of victims and survivors through training and awareness-raising.

-Contact details: To make a referral, contact their helpline on 02476 277 777 and leave a message on the answer machine or email [email protected].
+Contact details: To make a referral, contact their helpline on 024 7627 7777 and leave a message on the answer machine or email [email protected].